dccodesample/baseball_project/README.md

         as well as other information necessary to analyze the data (e.g., the number of leads the team blew that game).

-        C) Store each "Box Score Object" as a row in a Pandas dataframe.
+        C) Store each "Box Score Object" as a row in a Pandas data frame.

         D) Analyze the data and output the analysis in the form of charts and a results.txt file.

+Both of these steps have already been completed, and the results are available for you to look at.
+The datafile is located at data/box_score_data.json, and the charts and results.txt file are located in the results folder.

-Your primary entry point for this code sample is main.py.
+You can also run the code yourself, in which case your primary entry point is main.py.
 It contains two lines, one to collect data and one to analyze it.
-The data collection process is very time instensive.
+The data collection process is very time intensive.
 To avoid this, you can reduce the number of years in the study, using the years variable in data_collection.py.
 It is also recommended that you only run the data collection step in main.py once.
 If you only want to run the data analysis step, simply comment out the data collection line from main.py.

 Note: For the purposes of this sample, I only analyzed instances where a team blew a lead of three or more runs.
 I did this to isolate the analysis to events of gross mismanagement.